-For utility payments, staff will calculate the delinquent utility payment and fees from March 1, 2020 to the current date.
+For utility payments, staff will calculate the current delinquent utility payment and fees from March 1, 2020 to the current date.
 The payment shall be made directly to the utility company and a copy of the payment provided the tenant or homeowner.

-Each month, staff may contact the applicant to determine if the applicant still income-eligible and continues to need assistance due to COVID.
-If the applicant remains eligible and there are funds available, a payment may be made for the current month's rent or mortgage, and/or any additional delinquent utilities that have accrued.
+Each month, staff will contact the applicant to determine if the applicant still income-eligible and needs assistance due to COVID.
+If the applicant remains eligible and there are funds available, a payment may be made for the next month's rent, mortgage, or utility payment.
 The monthly eligibility verification form is provided as an exhibit to this manual.